kdheepak/blog/content/23-technical-writing.md

 <!-- BEGIN SLIDESNOHEADER -->

-The good news is that anything you do in \LaTeX, you can do in Markdown and render as a PDF.
+The good news is that anything you do in $\LaTeX$, you can do in Markdown and render as a PDF.
 This includes equations, tables, citations, references, images, lists, tikz diagrams etc.
-The bad news is that if you do decide to use \LaTeX\ syntax, you are still writing \LaTeX\ (although a lot less of it), and you have lost complete HTML and DOCX conversion capability.
+The bad news is that if you do decide to use $\LaTeX$ syntax, you are still writing $\LaTeX (although a lot less of it), and you have lost complete HTML and DOCX conversion capability.

 <!-- END SLIDES -->